-Authentic Greek food is famous for being incredibly healthy.
+Greek food is famous for being incredibly healthy.
 It is based on simple yet flavorful ingredients such as honey, yoghurt, wheat, fish, meat and vegetables.
 One of the most common ingredients in use since ancient times is olive oil.
-Greece is also known for its cheeses, like Feta, Batzos and Graviera.
+Though honey, herbs, and vegetables are also widely used.

 From the Roman invasion of Greece in 146 BC, Greek cuisine has been influenced by other cultures.
 In the following decades, Turkish, Venetian, Slav and also English influence mingled with traditional Greek food to create delicious and unique dishes.
 Here are some dishes of authentic Greek food you have to try.